-9) ANNUAL ASSET VERIFICATION
+9. ANNUAL ASSET VERIFICATION

-1) Verification schedule.
+9.1.
+Verification schedule.

-- i.
-The verification schedule will be compiled by the asset department well in advance and in collaboration with the relevant asset champions. - ii.
+- 9.1.1.
+The verification schedule will be compiled by the asset department well in advance and in collaboration with the relevant asset champions. - 9.1.2.
 The schedule will be distributed to and communicated with the asset champions.

-2) 1st Verification process.
+9.2.
+1st Verification process.

-- i.
-The verification process will be strictly conducted as per the verification schedule. - The asset champions and responsible persons are responsible to ensure that all assets are available for verification during the 1st verification process. (the verification team will not go and search for assets that cannot be found). - iii.
-Any assets that could not be verified during the 1st verification process will be reported to the relevant asset champion and direct senior or manager for investigation. - The responsible person must report via his/her direct senior or manager on the reason why the assets were not available during the 1st verification process.
+- 9.2.1.
+The verification process will be strictly conducted as per the verification schedule. - 9.2.2.
+The asset champions and responsible persons are responsible to ensure that all assets are available for verification during the 1st verification process. (the verification team will not go and search for assets that cannot be found). - 9.2.3.
+Any assets that could not be verified during the 1st verification process will be reported to the relevant asset champion and direct senior or manager for investigation. - 9.2.4.
+The responsible person must report via his/her direct senior or manager on the reason why the assets were not available during the 1st verification process.

-3) Missing list/ 2nd verification process.
+9.3.
+Missing list/ 2nd verification process.

-- i.
-A list of all the assets that could not be verified during the 1st verification process will be compiled and distributed to the assets champions. - ii.
-A new follow-up schedule will be compile by the asset department again in collaboration with the assets champions.

-- iii.
-The 2nd verification process will be strictly conducted as per the 2nd verification schedule. - iv.
+- 9.3.1.
+A list of all the assets that could not be verified during the 1st verification process will be compiled and distributed to the assets champions. - 9.3.2.
+A new follow-up schedule will be compile by the asset department again in collaboration with the assets champions. - 9.3.3.
+The 2nd verification process will be strictly conducted as per the 2nd verification schedule. - 9.3.4.
 Asset champions and responsible persons must ensure that all the assets that could not be verified during the 1st verification processes are available for the 2nd verification process.

-4) Final missing list
+9.4.
+Final missing list

-- i.
-Any assets that could not be verified during the 1st and 2nd verification process (for whatever reason) will be deemed as untraceable. - ii.
+- 9.4.1.
+Any assets that could not be verified during the 1st and 2nd verification process (for whatever reason) will be deemed as untraceable. - 9.4.2.
 Under the supervision of the Director Finance, a final list of missing assets per directorate will be compiled by the asset department and distributed to the relevant directors for investigation and recommendations.

-5) Report to the Accounting Officer.
+9.5.
+Report to the Accounting Officer.

-- i.
-The directors will investigate the reasons and circumstance of the untraceable assets and provide written recommendations on how to deal with these untraceable assets along with preventive measures on how to prevent re-occurrences. - ii.
-The asset department, under the supervision of the Director Finance, will report to the Accounting Officer base on the recommendations from the directors. - iii.
-The Accounting Officer will either endorse or reject the recommendation from the directors and provide the asset department with a written recommendation on how to account for the untraceable/ missing assets. - iv.
-The asset department will deal with the missing/untraceable assets in accordance with the recommendation from the Accounting Officer. - There will not be a 3rd verification process and any assets traced or recovered after the investigation by the directors will be reported in writing to the asset department for future references
+9.5.1.
+The directors will investigate the reasons and circumstance of the untraceable assets and provide written recommendations on how to deal with these untraceable assets along with preventive measures on how to prevent reoccurrences.

+- 9.5.2.
+The asset department, under the supervision of the Director Finance, will report to the Accounting Officer base on the recommendations from the directors. - 9.5.3.
+The Accounting Officer will either endorse or reject the recommendation from the directors and provide the asset department with a written recommendation on how to account for the untraceable/ missing assets. - 9.5.4.
+The asset department will deal with the missing/untraceable assets in accordance with the recommendation from the Accounting Officer. - 9.5.5.
+There will not be a 3rd verification process and any assets traced or recovered after the investigation by the directors will be reported in writing to the asset department for future references

-10) PROCEDURE WITH REGARD TO CONTRIBUTED ASSETS
+10. PROCEDURE WITH REGARD TO CONTRIBUTED ASSETS

-1) Governance
+10.1.
+Governance

-- i.
-The authority to endorse and approve acceptance of assets contributed to the Breede Valley Municipality vests with Council as such assets have an impact on future operational costs. - ii.
+- 10.1.1.
+The authority to endorse and approve acceptance of assets contributed to the Breede Valley Municipality vests with Council as such assets have an impact on future operational costs. - 10.1.2.
 A report including the fair value/cost price of the contributed asset as well as the financial implications of acceptance of the contributed asset must be submitted to Council, so that acceptance of the asset can be confirmed.

-2) Procedures
+10.2.
+Procedures